 Officials are making efforts to combat mosquitos, but the virus has spread locally

 For the first time, Zika has been definitively traced to captured mosquitos in the continental U.S. Following the first cases of the virus that were assessed to have been locally-transmitted in Miami-Dade and Broward Counties at the end of July, officials have now trapped and identified local mosquitos that carry it.
-Three groups of mosquitos in Miami Beach were found to have Zika, and a local flower is making control of the insects difficult.
+Three groups of mosquitos in Miami Beach were found to have Zika, and a local flower is taking control of the insects difficult.

 One of the traps that tested positive for Zika was placed at the Miami Beach Botanical Gardens.
 The gardens are home to bromeliads, which are plants that produce colorful flowers.
 And due to the water that gets trapped in their cylindrical centers, bromeliads are proving to be popular breeding grounds for mosquitos.